ryank109/react-redux-popup/README.md

 ### Animation

 Animation support has been added with [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html).
-To use, you must specify transition enter/leave timeout properties for `PopupSandbox` and define css to handle the animation and define the following styles:
+To use, you must specify transition enter/leave timeout properties for `Portal` and define css to handle the animation and define the following styles:

 ```css
 .modal-enter .modal-container {